 A limited amount of funds from the FSEOG program are available for students with high financial need.
 The information provided on the FAFSA form will be used to determine student eligibility.
 Awards vary based on financial need and fund availability.

 Federal TEACH Grant

 The TEACH Grant Program provides grants to students who intend to teach in a public or private elementary or secondary school that serves students from low-income families.
-Recipients must teach for at least four academic years within eight calendar years of completing the program of study for which they received the TEACH Grant.
+Recipients must teach for at least 4 academic years within 8 calendar years of completing the program of study for which they received the TEACH Grant.
 Failure to complete the service obligation results in all amounts of TEACH Grants received being converted to a Federal Direct Unsubsidized Stafford Loan.
-Recipients must then repay this loan to the US Department of Education and interest will be charged from the date the grant was disbursed.
+Recipients must then repay this loan to the U.S. Department of Education and interest will be charged from the date the grant was disbursed.

 Shippensburg University awards TEACH grants to eligible juniors, seniors and graduate students with a GPA of 3.25 or higher.